Ben754444/sentry-proxy-worker/README.md

 Strict mode is a feature that will only allow specific DSNs to be proxied.
 This is useful if you want to make sure that only your applications are using the proxy.
 It's highly unlikely that anyone is going to do this, especially considering CORS will make it inviable, but it's here if you want it.

 To enable strict mode, add your DSNs to the `ALLOWED_DSN` environment variable, separated by a comma.
+You can modify environment variables in `wrangler.toml`.
 For example:

 ```
 ALLOWED_DSN=https://dsn1,https://dsn2